SeriousOldMan/Simulator-Controller/Docs/Updates.md

 All configuration changes are handled automatically for this release.
 New plugin parameters "Call" have been defined for the "Race Engineer" and the "Race Strategist" plugins.
 You may want to check the [revised documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) to check, if these parameters might be useful for you.
 Please note, that this version introduces [new report types](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#race-reports) for the "Race Reports" application.
 Older reports may show missing data for the new report types.

+Soemthing that comes for free, is the rework of the pitstop menu handling for *RaceRoom Racing Experience*.
+The search picture are no longer needed.
+Nothing to do on your side, but you may want to free up some disk space by deleting the search images.

 ***

 ## Release 3.5.4